 Step 2: He modified a Neural Network code written in Python by Milo-Spencer-Harper to read CSV file and increased the number of parameters it could model.

-Step 3: We identified three parameters on which we would use Artificial Intelligence algorithm to predict Risk Index.
+Step 3: We identified three parameters on which we would use the Artificial Intelligence algorithm to predict Risk Index.
 These were “Proximity of Asteroid to Earth in Lunar Distance”, “Diameter of Asteroid”, and the “Velocity of the Asteroid”.

 We added one more parameter outside the algorithm, namely Asteroid Type: whether it is a C, S or M-Type Asteroids which are rich in Carbon, Silica and Metals respectively.